Jet fighter generations: Classification

 In 1990, air historian Richard P. Hallion proposed a classification of jet fighters into six generations up to that time.
+These may be broadly described as subsonic, transonic, supersonic, Mach 2, multi-mission, and high-maneuverability.
 Other schemes comprising five generations up to around the same period have since been described, although the demarcation lines between generations differ.
-Taylor and Guilmartin name four; subsonic, transonic, supersonic and Mach 2, and add a fifth "new" generation with multimission capability and culminating in types such as the F-16 and MiG-29.
-A NASA web publication divides jet development into five stages; pioneer (straight wing), swept wing, transonic, the 1960s and 1970s on, culminating in types such as the F-15, F-16 and AV-8A.
+John W.R.
+Taylor and John F. Guilmartin (Encyclopedia Britannica) follow Hallion, except that they condense the last two into one.
+A NASA web publication divides jet development, up to 2004, into five stages; pioneer (straight wing), swept wing, transonic, the 1960s and 1970s on, culminating in types such as the F-15, F-16, and AV-8A.

-In the 1990s, a different division came into use in Russia, where a "fifth generation" fighter was proposed as a counter to the Lockheed Martin F-22 Raptor.
+In the 1990s, a different division came into use in Russia, in which a "fifth generation" fighter was proposed as a counter to the Lockheed Martin F-22 Raptor.
 In contrast, a preceding fourth generation filled in the gap since the F-15/16 era.
 This effectively condensed the previous classifications to three generations.
 In 2004, Aerospaceweb listed one such division into five generations.
 Although details differ, the basic classification into five generations has since been widely adopted.

 The exact criteria for the various generation steps are not universally agreed on and are subject to some controversy.
 For example, Lockheed Martin has applied the term "fifth generation" to its F-22 and F-35 aircraft, but this has been challenged by its competitors Eurofighter GmbH and Boeing IDS.
-It has been suggested that Lockheed Martin "labeled the F-35 a 'fifth-generation' fighter in 2005, a term it borrowed from Russia in 2004 to describe the F-22", or that the post–Cold War era, low-cost approach of the Saab Gripen should qualify it as a sixth generation jet.
+It has been suggested that Lockheed Martin "labeled the F-35 a 'fifth-generation' fighter in 2005, a term it borrowed from Russia in 2004 to describe the F-22".
 Some accounts have subdivided the 4th generation into 4 and 4.5, or 4+ and 4++.

 The table below shows how some authors have divided up the generations, progressively since 1990.

-Five generations are now commonly recognized, with the fifth representing the latest generation in service (as of 2012).
+Five generations are now commonly recognised, with the fifth representing the latest generation in service (as of 2018).
 Future types at an early stage of development are expected to have even further enhanced capabilities and have become known as a sixth generation.
 The rest of this article broadly follows the analysis of Baker.